giru-han/discord-messenger-integration/README.md

 ## Part 1: Facebook Messenger to Discord
 1. Obtain your Server ID and Discord Channel's ID.
 2. Get the Discord Channel's Webhook (URL).
 Discord > Edit Channels > Integrations > Create Webhook > Copy the URL.
-3. Create/Use a Facebook Page, add the target user to the page, and ask the user to start a conversation with your page.
+3. [Create](https://www.facebook.com/pages/create/?ref_type=registration_form)/Use a Facebook Page, add the target user to the page, and ask the user to start a conversation with your page.
 4. Configure to access Facebook Graph API.
-    - Sign-up Meta Developers Platform > Get Started > Create App > Type (Facebook Login for Business).
+    - Sign-up [Meta Developers Platform](https://developers.facebook.com/) > Get Started > Create App > Type (Facebook Login for Business).
-    - In the Dashboard > Add products to your app > Messenger > add the Facebook Page > Note the Page ID and Page Access Token (Click Generate Token to get one).
+    - In the App Dashboard > Add products to your app > Messenger > add the Facebook Page
 6. To Send or Receive Messages from user through API you need to add the user as a Tester in your App.
     - The user needs to sign up Meta Developer platform and accept your app request to be a Tester.
     - Go to App Roles > Roles > Add Tester > Enter their Facebook username to send a request.
     - If you want to use the API on any user, you need to switch your App Mode to Live and request Advance Access from Facebook which will take days if you pass the approval.
 7. Construct a Google/Cloud Function.
 Use the Python scripts in Facebook2Discord.
 Deploy and obtain your function endpoint URL.
 8. Add the endpoint in your App Menu in step (4).
 App > Messenger > Settings > Webhooks > Fill your_endpoint/webhook and assign any string as Verify Token.
+   - Note the Page ID and Page Access Token (Click Generate Token to get one).
+   - Ensure your Page is [subscribed](https://developers.facebook.com/docs/messenger-platform/webhooks) to the Webhooks notifications you want to receive.
+   - You have to send a POST request to the API to subscribe.
+Refer [Subscribe your Page](https://developers.facebook.com/docs/messenger-platform/webhooks)
+    `curl -i -X POST "https://graph.facebook.com/PAGE-ID/subscribed_apps?subscribed_fields=messages&access_token=PAGE-ACCESS-TOKEN"`
 9. Edit the cloud function.
 Add Runtime environment variables:
     | Name  | Value |
     | ------------- | ------------- |